Updated November 9, 2020

 No matter what the situation, always make your mental pre-shot routine your priority and you will be on your way to getting the most from your game!

-For more help learning a strong mental pre-shot routine our Mental Pre-Shot Routine Video is an excellent demonstration by a Champions Tour Winner, Steve Veriato.
-It is part of the Online Coaching System.
+Tip: For more help learning a strong mental pre-shot routine our Mental Pre-Shot Routine Video is an excellent demonstration by a Champions Tour Winner, Steve Veriato.
+This is shown at the top of the article and is part of the Online Coaching System.
 Also read our mental game golf swing tips article.